aibolem/vexflow-wiki-vexchords/Build,-Test,-Release.md

     npm install -g grunt-cli

-If you do not install **grunt-cli** globally, you'll need to use the full path to the local `grunt` command when following this guide:
+If you do not install **grunt-cli** globally, you'll need to use the full path to the local `grunt` command:

     ./node_modules/.bin/grunt